 Let's consider the following scenario.
-The employee's resignation was welcome and we didn't believe keeping him around for two more weeks would benefit your company or the other employees.
+The employee's resignation was welcome and you didn't believe keeping him or her around for two more weeks would benefit your company or the other employees.
 In fact, it may hurt employee morale.
 So, you've determined that their services should end that same day.
 You walk the employee out the door and wished them well in all their future endeavors.

-When you suggest that the company pay for his time, does that mean the company should pay for the additional two weeks time that was given as notice?
-It sounds as if you recommend that we should pay the employee as if he had been allowed to continue when we accepted the resignation?
+Your big question is: does that mean the company should pay for the additional two weeks time that was given as notice?
+Should I (the employer) pay the employee as if he or she had been allowed to continue when the company accepted the resignation?

-You don't want to set a precedent or find yourself in a situation in which you treat employees differently.
-Assuming that you might want a good, valued employee to work the two weeks after her resignation, or to recognize her past contributions by paying for her time, you want to leave your options open.
+That's because you don't want to set a precedent or find yourself in a situation in which you treat employees differently.
+Assuming that you might want a good, valued employee to work the two weeks after their resignation, or to recognize their past contributions by paying for their time, you want to leave your options open.

-Paying some, and not other employees, following a resignation, no matter your reason, could be interpreted as discrimination, which is an HR professional's worst nightmare.
+Paying some, and not other employees, following a resignation, no matter why they resigned, could very easily be interpreted as discrimination, which is an HR professional's worst nightmare.

-You will create an environmental norm in which people just quit if they want to earn the pay for their last two weeks on the job.
+You will end up creating an environmental norm in which people just quit if they need to be paid for their last two weeks on the job.
 You simply have to operate on the premise that most (if not all) employees want their final paycheck at resignation.

 Most likely you'll be grateful that a non-productive employee whom you wanted to fire anyway, is leaving.
-The best course of action is to take the high road with a thank you gift (two week's pay) for the time, energy, paperwork, and so forth, that you just saved with his resignation.
+The best course of action is to take the high road with a thank you gift of two week's pay for the time, energy, paperwork, and so forth, that you were saved with their resignation.

-Two weeks' pay is peanuts in comparison to what your organization may have experienced if you had gone the traditional routes of a performance improvement plan (PIP) or progressive disciplinary action.
-Thank your lucky stars, hand him a final paycheck, and say good bye.
+Two weeks' pay is a nominal figure in comparison to what your organization may have experienced if you had gone the traditional routes of a performance improvement plan (PIP) or progressive disciplinary action.